Bible Meaning: He will rule as God, God prevails

 The word Israel appears more than 2,500 times in the King James Old Testament.
 It occurs the most in the book of Numbers (236) followed by the book of 1Kings (203).
 In the New Testament, it is recorded 75 times, with the book of Acts having the most occurrences (21).

 The patriarch Jacob, after wrestling with a "man," is renamed Israel by God.
-His descendants, produced through four women (Bilhah, Leah, Zilpah and Rachel) are collectively known as the children of Israel.
+His descendants, produced through four women (Bilhah, Leah, Zilpah and Rachel) are collectively known as Israelites.

 A brief history

 All the Israelite tribes enter the Promised Land, under Joshua, in 1405 B.C.
 They, in whole or in part, are then governed by a Judge for 280 out of the next 355 years of their history.
-Saul, in 1050, is made king over a united Israel.
-He, David and Solomon rule over God's people for a total of 120 years.
+Saul, in 1050, is made king over God's people.
+He, David and Solomon rule over them for a total of 120 years.
 The kingdom splits, in 930, into two distinct nations.
 These are the Kingdom of Israel in the north (ten of the tribes) and the Kingdom of Judah in the south (the remaining tribes).